MaxGruebmeyer/c-webserver/README.md

 ## TODO

-- Port the whole thing to C11
-- Get rid of the platform dependence and use some libraries - like <netinet.h> and <unistd.h>
+- Test if the platform dependence is gone!
 - Get a domain and host the thing on AWS
 - Implement TCP state machine so connection terminates correctly (so we avoid TIME_WAIT)
 - Introduce unit tests using `<assert.h>` (instead of Unity - also applies to Minesweeper.h -> Do we need Mocking?
 If so, how can we implement it?